AirTag Inventory Management

 AirTag-Based Asset Inventory Management

-AirTags turn asset inventory management into a passive, always-on workflow.
-No more hand-scanned RFID tags, no more manual spreadsheets at shift change — every AirTag-tagged asset reports its own location, automatically, across every site.
+AirTags turn asset inventory into a passive, always-on workflow.
+No hand-scanned RFID, no shift-change spreadsheets — every tagged asset reports itself.

 Why manual asset inventory fails